 Cheating When Doing Business

 Many merchants and salespeople are guilty of cheating when they overcharge customers for products or services.
-Dishonest used car salesmen have taken advantage of my younger sister many times by making her pay too much money for a motor vehicle.
+Some dishonest used car salesmen have taken advantage of my friends and relatives many times by making them pay too much money for a motor vehicle.
 Telemarketers and scam artists have also cheated many unwary senior citizens.

 Cheating on Taxes